 NOTE: OAIS uses the term “Consumers” to refer to the role played by those persons, or client systems, who interact with OAIS services.
 Therefore, Consumers are a subset of Information Users because the latter may interact with services which are not connected with an OAIS.

-OAIS conformant Archives
+OAIS conformant Archives (with capitalised “A”)

 NOTE: Archive-to-archive interfaces (for both OAIS-conformant archives and non-OAIS-conformant archives) may be specified in this document (and accomplished by implementers) by using “Producer” and “Consumer” interfaces rather than by archive-specific interfaces for transactions between archives.

-Archives, or other Information Sources, which are not OAIS conformant.
+Archives, or other Information Sources, which are not OAIS conformant, normally denoted by a lower case “a”.
+The lower case is also used to indicate that the archive may be either OAIS conformant or not.

 In the OAIS-IF set of documents all these exchanges of information are assumed to be encoded in one or more Data Objects, with associated Representation Information.
 It is reasonable to propose that these are packaged together into OAIS Information Packages (Figure 3-2).